jrudar/Triglav/README.md

     modifications:

-    1) The "importance" of real and shadow features are based off of Shapley and SAGE scores.
+    1) The "importance" of real and shadow features are based off of Shapley scores.

-    2) An ensemble approach is used to identify "hits" in each round and each round consists of two selection stages: Generally, in the initial round features are selected using Shapley scores, while SAGE scores are always calculated in the second round.
-The initial round includes all features selected from any two of the following
-       models: SGD Classifier, Extra Trees, Linear SVC, Logisitic Regression, and Mutual Information.
-The second round only uses the Extra Trees Classifier.
+    2) Features are clustered and nn ensemble approach is used to identify impactful clusters.
+Shapley scores of real feature are compared to their shadow counterparts using a Wilcoxon signed-rank test. p-values are adjusted to correct for multiple comparisons across each round.
+       Only features below a pre-specified alpha are considered a "hit".

-    3) A binomial distribution is used to calculate p-values.
-User can specify the 'p' parameter of the distribution.
+    3) A beta-binomial distribution is used to calculate the p-value associated with each hit.
+These are corrected for multiple comparisions (FDR and FWER).

-    4) A two-step correction for p-values is used.

-    5) After the iterative refinement stage, a dataframe is constructed using the remaining real and shadow features.
-The final set of features are constructed using from SAGE scores greather than the n-th percentile of the shadow scores.
+    5) After the iterative refinement stage SAGE scores are used to select the best feature from each cluster.

 ### Install
 Once downloaded, go to the location of the download and type: